-- 1. Finance Commission (FC) - a) Determines the total fund amount before the start of the selection process. - b) Allocates endowment funds to the TFEE Grant Program each award cycle. - c) Reviews and approves recommendations from the Audit Committee regarding program improvements. - d) Develops program objectives, and identifies methods to support statewide financial education and consumer credit building activities. - e) Determines the final selection of grant award recipients and award amounts.
+1. Finance Commission (FC)

+- a) Determines the total fund amount before the start of the selection process. - b) Allocates endowment funds to the TFEE Grant Program each award cycle. - c) Reviews and approves recommendations from the Audit Committee regarding program improvements. - d) Develops program objectives, and identifies methods to support statewide financial education and consumer credit building activities. - e) Determines the final selection of grant award recipients and award amounts.
 The FC will award grant funds to organizations based on recommendations from the Audit Committee.
 The FC will approve fund allocations and amendments.
-The FC may request presentations from the organizations selected for final review.

-2. Audit Committee (AC)

-- a) Proposes program amendments to the Finance Commission and oversees the development of the grant program. - b) Provides grant-funding recommendations to the FC.

-3. Grant Advisory Committee (GAC)

-- a) The GAC serves in an advisory role to the Grant Coordinator (Coordinator).
-The GAC: recommends program improvements to the Coordinator and Audit Committee; evaluates grant proposals; and advises on the development of the grant program. - b) Prospective GAC members are recommended to the Audit Committee and approved by the Finance Commission. - c) The Grant Advisory Committee shall be comprised of six members.
-Two Finance Commission members shall be selected and approved by the Finance Commission.
-Four non-Finance Commission members shall be appointed by the Finance Commission.
+The FC may request presentations from the organizations selected for final review. - 2.
+Audit Committee (AC) - a) Proposes program amendments to the Finance Commission and oversees the development of the grant program. - b) Provides grant-funding recommendations to the FC. - 3.
+Grant Advisory Committee (GAC) - The GAC serves in an advisory role to the Grant Coordinator (Coordinator).
+The GAC: recommends program improvements to the Coordinator and Audit Committee; evaluates grant proposals; and advises on the development of the grant program. - b) The Grant Advisory Committee shall be comprised of six members.
+Two Finance Commission members shall be appointed by the Finance Commission Chair.
+Four non-Finance Commission members shall be approved\by the Finance Commission. - c) Prospective non-Finance Commission\GAC members are recommended to the Audit Committee before presentation to the Finance Commission.